finnigar/finnigar/README.md

    Congratulations!
 Your GitHub account is now set up and ready for use.

 #### B. Learn Markdown
  Now that you have created a GitHub account, you will need to learn Markdown!
 GitHub uses a tool called (GitHub Flavoured) Markdown for formatting/editing documents.
 This is a useful tool for editing plain text documents, but, it is likely different than tools you may be used to, such as Microsoft Word, WordPad, or other similar tools.
-There are a lot of features Markdown offers, but here are a few of the basics which you may find useful in your résumé:
+Markdown offers a large variety of features you can use in your document.
+Here are a few of the basics which you may find useful when writing your résumé in Markdown:
  1. **Headings:**
     * There are 6 levels of headings in Markdown.
 Level 1 is equivalent to Heading 1 in Word, or the largest heading.
 Level 2 is one level smaller (Heading 2 in Word), and so on.
     * To use headings, begin the line with a "#".